 - 2 slices cheese [I used havarti]

-- 1 tablespoon Miracle Whip
+- 1 tablespoon mayo or Miracle Whip

 - 1 tablespoon ranch dressing